10-Q 1 gh-20230930.htm 10-Q gh-20230930

 Accounts Receivable, Net

 The Company evaluates the collectability of its accounts receivable based on historical collection trends, the financial condition of payment partners, and external market factors and provides for an allowance for potential credit losses based on management’s best estimate of the amount of probable credit losses.
-As of September 30, 2023, and December 31, 2022, the Company had an immaterial allowance for credit losses related to its accounts receivable.
+The Company recorded immaterial credit losses related to its accounts receivable for the three and six months ended June 30, 2024, and 2023.

 Goodwill and Intangible Assets, net

-Intangible assets are carried at cost, net of accumulated amortization.
+Intangible assets with finite useful lives are carried at cost, net of accumulated amortization.
 The Company does not have intangible assets with indefinite useful lives other than goodwill.
 Amortization is recorded on a straight-line basis over the intangible asset's useful life, which is approximately 212 years.

 Leases